Let’s Talk About The Plastic Problem

 Recycle

-We’ve pointed out some issues with recycling systems, but recycling what you can as a consumer is far better than sending everything to landfill.
-Ensuring you clean and sort your recycling properly will benefit recycling centres and reduce the amount of plastic sent for insineration.
+We’ve pointed out some issues with recycling systems, but recycling what you can as a consumer is far better than sending everything to a landfill.
+Ensuring you clean and sort your recycling properly will benefit recycling centres and reduce the amount of plastic sent for incineration.

 Ultimately, The Plastic Problem is bigger than you or me.
 The responsibility to implement strategies that tackle plastic pollution lies with world leaders and governments, while the responsibility to reduce and eliminate plastic lies with the food and drinks companies and industries that produce and use plastics.